Targeting the right audience is key to your success in running Facebook ads.

 What’s the Best Audience Size for Facebook Ads?We want to get as specific as possible.
 Relevancy is king.
 You can actually get results with an audience with a variety of sizes.

 You want a high percentage of people to click on it, or like comment or share it.
 You’re going to pay a lot more if people aren’t really responding to it.
 You’re also going to pay a lot of money to get in front of people who it isn’t relevant at all.

-With a $200-$1000 budget, you’re probably going to want to get as specific as possible and just select an audience size of 7,000 to 75,000.
+For local campaigns $200-$1000 budget, you’re probably going to want to get as specific as possible and just select an audience size of 25,000to 350,000.
 It’s worthwhile getting in front of audiences multiple times, and with an audience this size people will see your ads more than once.

 Conclusion: You Now Understand Every Audience, so It’s Time to Test!

 The best way to figure out the perfect audience is to test several audiences.
 You want to keep everything besides the audience the same so you can tell which audience performs better.
 Here are a few things it’s worth testing